 Later I ran a World of Darkness campaign and my players had a bad night.
 One of them, while possessed by a time traveling alien from the Cretaceous era, brutally murdered a non playing character with a kitchen knife while the other players looked on in horror.
 The rest of the session was spent trying to cover up the crime scene, leading to them setting fire to the luxury cabin in the woods that the murder took place in.

-The next session, instead of their normal character sheets, I handed them sheets with pictures and very rough stats for homicide police and FBI agents in charge of the murder investigation as the non playing character had been a famous TV hypnotist and on an FBI watchlist for his involvement in the occult.
+The next session, instead of their normal character sheets, I handed them sheets with pictures and very rough stats for the homicide police and FBI agents in charge of the murder investigation as the NPC had been a famous TV hypnotist and on an FBI watchlist for his involvement in the occult.
 What followed is one of the best sessions of role play I have ever witnessed as the players did anything they could to try to catch their own characters for this brutal murder.

 After that the campaign continued as normal but once the detectives caught up with the players their reaction was genuine fear as they knew these characters were not to be trifled with.
 These were now living, breathing antagonists that the players were genuinely scared of and that helped the immersion immensely.
 Don’t be afraid to give your players a different point of view into the campaign as long as it does not spoil some important information later on.
 This technique is often used in books and movies and is easily portable over to tabletop storytelling as long as the players are able to keep player knowledge and character knowledge separate.